zenml-io/zenml/docs/book/why/framework-design.md

 By passing an artifact in as an **annotated and typed parameter** of the function rather than as a return type hint, we can **decouple** the writing logic of the model by providing a simple location to the user to write to.
 Now, one can simply do with the model whatever they'd like.

 {% hint style="success" %}
-A good mental model to choose between using simple types and Artifact types in a ZenML step is that Artifacts should be used when you want the represented data to be written in a special way to the artifact store.
-E.g.
+A good mental model to help with choosing between using simple types and Artifact types in a ZenML step is that Artifacts should be used when you want the represented data to be written in a special way to the artifact store. e.g.

 - A model written as JSON.
 - Data written in flat files like CSV.